openclimatefix/metnet/README.md

 PyTorch Implementation of Google Research's MetNet for short term weather forecasting (https://arxiv.org/abs/2003.12140), inspired from https://github.com/tcapelle/metnet_pytorch/tree/master/metnet_pytorch

 MetNet-2 (https://arxiv.org/pdf/2111.07470.pdf) is a further extension of MetNet that takes in a larger context image to predict up to 12 hours ahead, and is also implemented in PyTorch here.

+MetNet-3 (https://arxiv.org/abs/2306.06079) extends it even further, incorporating more observations and data.
+There will be an implementation here eventually, but one isn't ready yet.

+MetNet Global (https://arxiv.org/abs/2510.13050) makes this a global precipitation forecasting model, and seems to be more similar to MetNet-2's architecture.

 ## Installation